Chapter 2 Understanding Law

 2.4 Statutory Interpretation

 A little word on statutory interpretation.
 And it is a little word.
 Whole books have been written on this technical topic.
 Screeds of paper have been devoted to the ‘width’ of words.
 Words have elastic properties.
 They can be interpreted narrowly, or they can be interpreted widely.
 Think of the word ‘rain’.
 Rain is nuanced.
 It can be heavy or light.
-It can water the yard, or it can cause devastation.
+It can water the backyard, or it can cause devastation.
 Statutory interpretation requires an understanding of impact and intention.
 Words are important.
 They convey meaning.
 They provide instruction.
 They also provide confusion, misunderstanding and misdirection.
 Certainty is not always possible in legislation.
 Not that legislation is written ambiguously deliberately.
 Two people reading the same section from the same act may interpret it differently.
 As we will go on to learn, misunderstanding legislation is common.
 Common sense is held to be the best approach to interpreting legislation.
 You could also argue from a variety of perspectives that share the view legislation should be interpreted in the least restrictive way possible.
 Additionally, acts overlap with other acts.
 Take capacity for example.
 The test for capacity in Queensland is found everywhere except the one act where you need it to be.
 HCPs don’t have time to develop a rigorous knowledge of the law.
 In many cases, non-lawyer medics will take aim, fire their arrow first and hurriedly move their target in the general direction the arrow is likely to land.
 Perhaps this is where the term defensive practice comes from?
 Lawyers and physicians could learn a great deal from one another.

 2.5 Courts